oetiker/znapzend/README.md

 Follow these zimple inztructionz below to get a custom made copy of znapzend.
 Yes you need a compiler and stuff for this to work.

+On RedHat you get the necessaries with:

+    yum install perl-core

+On Ubuntu / Debian with:

+    apt-get install perl

+On Solaris you may need the c compiler from Solaris Studio and gnu-make since the installed perl version is probably very old.

+On OmniOS/SmartOS you will need perl and gnu-make

+with that in place you can now utter:

 ```sh
 wget https://github.com/oetiker/znapzend/releases/download/v0.15.3/znapzend-0.15.3.tar.gz
 tar zxvf znapzend-0.15.3.tar.gz